Projects

 Description

 Description is an abstract of one to about ten sentences.
-Description should demonstrate the importance of the work and justify the use of museum specimens.
+Description should demonstrate the importance of the work and justify the use of museum specimens and resources.
 Vocabulary and grammar must be suitable for public display.
 New projects requesting use of specimens should include such descriptions as part of their requests.
-Markdown is acceptable.
-Useless or absent descriptions will result in the project being under-exposed – include at least 100 meaningful characters for the project to show up in search results.
-Write something meaningful here.
-Really.
-Please.
+Markdown is acceptable in .project_description.
+HTML is not allowed.

-and End Date will often be approximate, and End Date can be ignored for projects that are active.
+start_date and end_date will often be approximate, and End Date can be ignored for projects that are active.
 Often, the date that a request for specimens is received is used as the start date, and the date that results are last published is used as the end date.

 Agent Roles